Skip to main content

 • A gwen.conf, gwen.json, or gwen.properties file in your user directory

-4. Launch settings
+4. Profile settings

-• Comma separated list of *.conf, *.json, or *.properies files passed to the Gwen CLI via the -c|--conf launch option (or -p|--properties for Gwen versions prior to v3.0.0).
+• Comma separated list of *.conf, *.json, or *.properies files passed to Gwen via the -c|--conf launch option.
 These are loaded in the order given with latter entries overriding the former.

-5. Project settings
+6. Project settings

 • A gwen.conf, gwen.json or gwen.properties file in your root project directory

-6. Default settings
+7. Default settings

 • Internal Gwen defaults